2022 Christmas Letter

-Brown collar worker Omar Lutfey here with yet another end of the year summary of the wildly important and utterly trivial events.
+Brown collar worker Omar Lutfey here with yet another end of the year summary of the wildly important and utterly trivial events of my life.
 I leave it up to you, the reader, to determine which is which.

 In January it was decided that the kids were old enough and Grandma was young enough to hang out with each other for a week while Katherine and I took our first vacation with just the two of us since before our children existed.
 We jumped on an airplane that took us to Quito, Ecuador in an adventure I’m calling “South of the Equator Shenanigans.”